Rule 504 of Regulation D

 Dec.
 2, 2009

 You should always check with your state securities regulator to see if it has more information about the company and the people behind it.
+Even if a company is not required to register its securities with the SEC, it may be required to register them with your state.
 Be sure to ask whether your state regulator has cleared the offering for sale in your state.
 You can get the address and telephone number for your state securities regulator by calling the North American Securities Administrators Association at (202) 737-0900 or by visiting its website.